 Is your horse mentally sound and confident?
 Then it’s some human’s fault.

 A horse that easily tolerates a human being on his back and willingly yields to cues with lightness and sureness is the product of positive human interaction.
+It only requires some small changes to create a horse that is truly light and operates on little more than a thought.
+Find out how here: Small Changes Produce Huge Results

 Is The Horse To Blame?